-The difference between Bear Mill and other local shops is in the mill itself.
+The difference between Bears Mill and other local shops is in the mill itself.
 The mill is still in operation and during certain times one can actually see the grinding going on.
 When the miller is away the museum still is informational.
 The four floors are full of informational placards and pictures of the older days.
 Along with the working equipment are artifacts and items to support the story of how a mill works.
-One of the unique things about Bear Mill is that it has both the old buhr stone along with newer roller mills.
+One of the unique things about Bears Mill is that it has both the old buhr stone along with newer roller mills.
 Most mills discarded the old stones when they got the new rollers.
 The fact that the mill has both is a testament to the history that is preserved at the site.

 Right down the street from the Garst Museum is the Famous Maid-Rite.
 Named Best burger in Ohio at times, but the award like the meat in the sandwich, is loose.

 The meat in a Maid Rite is closer to a dry sloppy joe than a hamburger.
 It is steamed and seasoned, not fried.
 It is slightly sweet and will fall off the bun.
 The size is not quite a slider but with the looseness of the meat not quite a full sandwich.
 Two will be only slightly more than an average hamburger.
 The Maid Rite is not the only sandwich the restaurant has.
 For a more filling option the Big Jim is a maid rite with cheese and a slice of ham.
 They also have chicken salad, egg salad, and just ham, and ham and cheese sandwiches.

 Along with the sandwiches are drinks and chip options, and desserts.
 The chips are Dayton’s own Mike Sells.
 The drink menu is large.
 Fountain drinks, bottle and sports drinks, and even something for the older folks (beer) are all available.
 The dessert menu includes traditional shakes, malts and sundaes.